Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks

 \section{Conclusion}

-We have taken an initial step towards explaining the practical successes of multi-task representation learning by providing the {\em first results} showing that multi-task pre-training with a gradient-based algorithm on a non-linear neural network learns generalizable features.
+We have provided the {\em first results} showing that multi-task pretraining with a gradient-based algorithm on a non-linear neural network learns generalizable features.
 Moreover, our analysis reveals that updating the task-specific heads prior to updating the first-layer weights induces a supervised contrastive loss that encourages recovering the features indicative of whether two points share a label.
-As a result, this work opens up exciting possibilities for exploring the role of adapting the head to each task in order to learn more expressive features.
+As a result, this work suggests further exploring the role of adapting the head to each task in order to learn more expressive features.